 The Foundation has built its strength over the years by adding many endowments and benefactors.
-Currently, gifts to the foundation total over twenty-nine million dollars.
-The ACCF continues to work with families, individuals, estates, financial planners, and attorneys to design gift plans that fit every economic situation.
+Currently, ACCF's assets total over $48 million, held in over 430 individual endowment funds.
+The Foundation continues to work with families, individuals, estates, financial planners, and attorneys to design gift plans that fit every economic situation.
 This ensures that donors receive the most benefit from their charitable contributions and their philanthropic dollars are used to the fullest extent.

 From the Executive Director/CEO

 "Welcome to the Ashland County Community Foundation.
 As you navigate your way around our website, we hope that you'll begin to get a sense of the strong connection that exists between our donors and those with needs in Ashland County.

 Whether it is a worthy nonprofit organization working hard to advance its mission or a student pursuing the dream of higher education, the Foundation serves as the connecting link, the "charitable means-to-an-end" for the creation of permanent community endowment to provide funding support now and for generations to come.
 Please join us "Get Connected!"

 The mission of the Ashland County Community Foundation is to advance philanthropy and improve the quality of life in Ashland County by supporting charitable activities in the community, providing and administering a variety of planned giving programs, and serving as responsible stewards of scholarship, as well as individual and organizational funds for specific charities.